Efficiently Processing Joins and Grouped Aggregations on GPUs: Background

 \subsection{GPU Primitives}

-We describe GPU \textit{primitives}, which are procedures frequently present across many applications.
-These primitives, developed by GPU manufacturers~\cite{cub,nvidia/thrust}, provide high-performance out-of-the-box and are tuned automatically for different NVIDIA GPUs.
+GPU primitives are procedures frequently present across many applications.
+These primitives, developed by GPU manufacturers~\cite{cub,nvidia/thrust}, provide high-performance out-of-the-box and are tuned automatically for different GPU architectures.
 The primitives used in this paper are the following:

+\begin{itemize}[wide, labelwidth=!, labelindent=0pt, topsep=0pt] \item \textsc{\textbf{radix-partition}}$(kin,vin,kout,vout,i,j)$.
+Partitions the key ($kin$) and value ($vin$) arrays, based on the radix bits of keys (i.e., the $i$-th to $(j-1)$-th bit in the binary representation).
+It stores the results in $kout$ and $vout$ arrays.
+In the result arrays, partitions are \emph{consecutively} stored, making $kout$ ($vout$) the same size as $kin$ ($vin$). \textsc{radix-partition} is stable, meaning that identical keys $k_1$ and $k_2$ in $kin$ will maintain their relative order in $kout$.

+CUB~\cite{cub} implements this primitive in the following way.
+It starts with building a histogram on keys, which requires one sequential pass of $kin$.
+Then, it performs the partitioning in multiple passes.
+For Ampere architecture, a maximum of 256 partitions (i.e., using max.
+8 radix bits) can be produced each pass.
+Therefore, $\lceil (j-i)/8\rceil$ passes are needed.
+For each pass, it reads in $kin$ and $vin$ once and writes out $kout$ and $vout$ once, all in a \emph{sequential and coalesced} way.
+This allows each pass to utilize the memory bandwidth very efficiently.